-I was making my way to the Mara with Nicky Fitzgerald, the owner and operator of a new lodge there called Angama Mara.
+I was making my way to the Mara with Nicky Fitzgerald, the owner and operator of a recently opened lodge there called Angama Mara.
 Angama was my great hope for a conscientious safari—one of the newest lodges, and seemingly one of the most clued-in: small, owner-run, connected to a nonprofit that supports projects throughout its community.
 Nicky and her husband, Steve, spent decades in the business, opening and running lodges throughout sub-Saharan Africa for the outfitter andBeyond.
 Fifteen years before Angama opened, Steve had reached out to the Masai landowners to ask about a lease.
 Fifteen years later, he and his wife got their wish.
 Construction began in 2014.
-And the lodge opened last summer.
+And the lodge opened in the summer of 2015.

 An hour after takeoff, 150 miles west, we landed at Angama’s private airstrip, a flat patch in an area favored by grazing zebras.
 All of Angama’s guests are greeted by a small welcome party.
 Since Nicky was on my flight, our welcome party included the camp’s manager, an effusive woman named Milka.